SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 Very preliminary stuff, and the effect size is not giant, but it is peer-reviewed and looks quite legit.
 Not gonna change the world, but even small bits of good news are welcome.

-Initially I was a bit suspicious: there's some evidence that ACE inhibitors actually _increase_ the expression of ACE2, which SARS-COV-2 uses to enter cells, and that would _increase_ risk.
-Also, it's by a bunch of cardilogists, apparently trying to tell us their discipline rules the world.
+Initially I was a bit suspicious: there's some evidence that [ACE](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme) inhibitors actually
+_increase_ the expression of [ACE2](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme_2), which SARS-COV-2 uses to enter cells, and that would
+_increase_ risk.
+Also, it's by a bunch of cardiologists, apparently trying to tell us their discipline rules the world.
 Finally, it was a press release (reference 1), and your Weekend Editor has a rather dyspeptic view of press releases.

-I was wrong on all counts.
+Happily, I was wrong on all counts.
 This looks like preliminary but legit evidence (reference 2) of at least _some_ lowering of the risk of mild COVID becoming severe.
-There was an accompanying paper on the mechanism, involving 25-hydroxy-cholesterol and several effect rescue assays that also looks pretty good.
+There was an accompanying paper on the mechanism, involving 25-hydroxy-cholesterol and several effect-rescue assays that also look pretty good.
 They've got clinical evidence of effect, and lab bench evidence of a mechanism of action.
-Now they need confirmation from an independent lab, and they'll be ready to figure out how to _use_ the information in combat situations.
+Now they need confirmation from an independent lab, maybe a multi-center test, and they'll be ready to figure out how to _use_ the information in combat situations.

 <img src="{{site.baseurl }}/images/2020-10-15-covid-vs-statins-ace-inhibitors-daniels-1.png" width="400" height="154" alt="Daniels: Statins and COVID-19" title="Daniels: Statins and COVID-19" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-First, let's take a look at Daniels, _et al._ (reference 2) and their report on statins (to lower cholesterol), ACE inhibitors (to lower blood pressure), and ARB inhibitors (also to lower blood pressure by a related mechanism).
+First, let's take a look at Daniels, _et al._ (reference 2) and their report on statins (to lower cholesterol), ACE inhibitors (to lower blood pressure), and ARB blockers (also to lower blood pressure by a related mechanism):
-- They wondered if statins, ACE inhibitors, and ARB inhibitors interacted with COVID-19, given they are all but ubiquitous in middle-aged and older people (in developed countries who have access to health insurance, both of which are sometimes doubtful in the US).
+- They wondered if [statins](https://en.wikipedia.org/wiki/Statin), [ACE inhibitors](https://en.wikipedia.org/wiki/ACE_inhibitor), and [ARB blockers](https://en.wikipedia.org/wiki/Angiotensin_II_receptor_blocker) interacted with COVID-19,
+  given they are all but ubiquitous in middle-aged and older people (in developed countries who have access to health insurance, both of which are sometimes doubtful in the US).
 Also, see reference 4 for other speculation about cholesterol, bp, and COVID.